adelaidea/TVDataHub/README.md

 ## Considered Solutions

 ### Option 1: Initial Seed with Incremental Inserts and Updates
-This approach involves two distinct phases:
+This approach involves 3 distinct phases:

 1. Initial Data Load:
    - Perform a one-time bulk load of all TV shows and their cast from TVMaze API
    - Store the initial state in the database

 2. Incremental Inserts
-   - Job that runs every day to track the last `TVShowId` to get new TVShows using the `\shows?page=` API and persist TVShow information
+   - Job that runs daily to track the last `TVShowId` and fetch new TVShows using the `\shows?page=` API
-   - New ShowId will be added to a Queue that will trigger a Job to get Cast information
+   - New ShowIds are added to a Queue that triggers a Job to fetch Cast information
-   - When triggered because a new Show was added, use the `shows/{showId}/cast` API to fetch it's `Cast` and persist Cast/Person information
+   - When triggered for a new Show, use the `shows/{showId}/cast` API to fetch and persist Cast/Person information

-2. Incremental Updates:
+3. Incremental Updates:
-   - Job that execute twice a day, using the daily updates `updates/shows?since=day` API to get TVShow updates - with the assuption that a change in any Cast member will trigger updates to the Show's `updated` attribute -
+   - Job that executes twice daily, using the `updates/shows?since=day` API to get TVShow updates
+   - Assumes that any Cast member changes will trigger updates to the Show's `updated` attribute
-   - Get the updated values from local storage and compere the `updated` values.
+   - Compares `updated` values with local storage
-   - Use the `shows/{showId}?embed=cast` API to get the updated TVShows with the embeded cast and update the TVShow and Person local values
+   - Uses the `shows/{showId}?embed=cast` API to fetch updated TVShows with embedded cast and update local values

 Advantages:
 - Reduced API calls after initial load
 - Lower bandwidth usage
 - Less strain on TVMaze API
+- Better control over the initial data load process

 Disadvantages:
 - Initial load can be time-consuming
 - More API calls required
-- More complex with more jobs accessing difrent APIs to mantain
+- More complex with multiple jobs accessing different APIs to maintain
-- May miss updates if an issue ocurr during daily checks for updates
+- May miss updates if an issue occurs during daily update checks
+- Requires additional state tracking for the last processed show ID
+- More complexity across multiple API calls
+- Higher risk of data inconsistency due to distributed updates
+- More complex error recovery scenarios

 ### Option 2: Full Data Synchronization
 This approach focuses on complete data synchronization through regular full updates:

 1. Periodic Full Sync:
-  - Job that execute twice a day to fetch all TV shows updates using `updates/shows` API - with the assuption that a change in any Cast member will trigger updates to the Show's `updated` attribute -
+   - Job that executes twice daily to fetch all TV shows updates using `updates/shows` API
+   - Assumes that any Cast member changes will trigger updates to the Show's `updated` attribute
-    - Assume that this API will return all Shows, new ones and updated ones
+   - Assumes this API returns all Shows, including new and updated ones
-  - Get the updated values from local storage and compere the `updated` values.
+   - Compares with local storage to identify new and updated records
-  - If it's not present in the existing database, consider it as new
-  - Add the values to upsert in a Queue
+   - Adds values to upsert to a Queue

 2. Change Detection:
-  - A Job that is triggered when new values are added to the be upserted in the Queue
+   - Job triggered when new values are added to the upsert queue
-  - Use the `shows/{showId}?embed=cast` API to get the updated TVShows with the embeded cast and update the TVShow and  Person local values
+   - Uses the `shows/{showId}?embed=cast` API to fetch updated TVShows with embedded cast
+   - Updates TVShow and Person local values
-  - Use database transactions to ensure atomic updates
+   - Uses database transactions to ensure atomic updates

 Advantages:
 - Complete data synchronization in each cycle
 - Simpler implementation logic
-- Less Jobs and rules to mantain
+- Fewer jobs and rules to maintain
+- Atomic updates through database transactions
+- Simpler error handling and recovery
+- Consistent data state after each sync
+- Easier to implement and maintain
+- Better handling of concurrent updates
+- Simpler monitoring and debugging

 Disadvantages:
 - First execution can be time-consuming
 - Higher bandwidth usage
+- More pressure on TVMaze API during sync
+- Higher risk of rate limiting
+- Less granular control over individual show updates
-- Longer sync cycles
+- Higher memory usage during sync operations

 ### Selected Approach
-The current implementation follows Option 2 (Full Data Synchronization) because:
+The current implementation follows `Option 2` (Full Data Synchronization) because:
 - TVMaze API payload size is manageable (<1MB)
 - Simpler to maintain and debug
 - Reduces complexity in handling edge cases
+- Provides better data consistency guarantees
+- Easier to implement and maintain
+- Better handling of concurrent updates
+- Simpler monitoring and debugging
+- More resilient to failures